shengjiex98/microbit-docs/notes.md

 ## Measure power consumption
 Using the included battery pack, cut the negative wire (why negative?) and connect a resistor.
 Use a [picoscope](https://tech.microbit.org/hardware/edgeconnector/) to measure the voltage and current.

+## Slides

+1. What is the micro:bit board, what it has/does
+2. Set up programming environment using the Nordic SDK, using the manual
+3. How to write one simple program, compile to HEX, run it on the board
+4. Semantics

+## Book
+1. Chapter 2 (CODAL vs SDK)